jlmakes/scrollreveal/README.md

   </script>
 </body>
 ```
-By default `init` is set to `true`, meaning `scrollReveal.init()` fires on instantiation.
-(This registers DOM elements and prepares them to reveal)<br><br>You may want to set `init` to `false` if you’re working with templates or other generated content, letting you control when `scrollReveal.init()` is first called.<br><br>You can also call this method any time afterwards to re-check all elements in the DOM for `data-scroll-reveal` attributes.

 #### Generated HTML

-You may have dynamically generated HTML in your use case, (AJAX, templates, other JavaScript libraries, etc.,) so as mentioned above, the scrollReveal object has the `init()` helper method that checks for new elements in the DOM.
+The `scrollReveal.init()` method to checks for any new elements in the DOM.
+By default, this method fires on instantiation, but by changing amending our config object with `init: false`, one can then choose when `scrollReveal.init()` is first fired.
+(Say, after your DOM is updated.)

+It’s worth nothing, you can also call this method at any time to re-check the DOM for all elements with `data-scroll-reveal` attributes.

 *Example:*
 ```html